 Thanks For Coming Out

-This is a massive pack of guys who are very likely not factors in this years Masters.
-Most of these guys qualified by one of these 4 ways:
+This is a pack of guys who are very likely not factors in this year's Masters.
+These guys qualified by one of these 4 ways:

 1. Winning a PGA Tour event between last year's Masters and now

 2. Making the Tour Championship back in September

 3. Placing in the Top 12 at last year's Masters

 4. Being in the World Top 50 at calendar year end 2022.

 Some caught fire one week and were able to steal a PGA Tour win to get into this field.
 Some had a good 2022 and managed to maintain their spot in the OWGR at year-end.
 Other guys just found really great form in the early FedEx Cup playoff events and earned their way into the field at East Lake and subsequently Augusta.
 But that doesn't necessarily mean they're going to be factor on golf's biggest stage versus the world's very best.

 A few of these guys happen to be LIV guys, who are somewhat hard to project for obvious reasons.
 For the ones I'm stuck on what category to put them in, I close my eyes and think about whether I can envision them slipping on a green jacket.
 Sorry, but these guys aren't winning, period.